ludus-leonis/FreeBeeGee/docs/INSTALL.md

 gulp release
 ```

-Afterwards, the archives can be found in the `dist/` folder.
+The archives can now be found in the `dist/` folder.